 ...[The nonprofit Health Physics Society] says it did not and does not monitor the safety of TSA devices — only that, if the devices operate as promised, safety should not be an issue, said Howard Dickson, the society's immediate past president.

-Not only that, but - as I stated previously - TSA is not providing access to the scanners to researchers nor releasing its own data:
+as I stated previously - TSA is not providing access to the scanners to researchers nor releasing its own data:

 ...[Johns Hopkins Applied Physics Laboratory] scientists were unable to test a ready-for-TSA scanner because the manufacturer would not supply one.
 Instead, tests were performed on a scanner cobbled together from spare parts in manufacturer Rapiscan Systems' California warehouse.